prakhar1989/hugo-blog/content/about.md

 Hi there.

 I'm Prakhar Srivastav and I am passionate about computer science, building things (mostly for the web) and celebrating the joy of programming.
-In my free time I am generally found gaming, [doing courses](https://www.class-central.com/@prakhar) or trying out new programming languages.
+In my free time I am generally found [running](http://www.strava.com/athletes/10955633), [doing courses](https://www.class-central.com/@prakhar) or trying out new [programming languages](https://github.com/search?q=user%3Aprakhar1989+).

 This website is about my experimentation in creating and following a system for constant personal growth by writing about my progress, ideas and rants about software development, programming and other things that interest me.